hansen7/OcCo/readme.md

 ##### Non-Docker Setup

-Just go with `pip install -r Requirements_Torch.txt` with the `PyTorch 1.3.0, CUDA 10.1, CUDNN 7`  (you may encounter errors while building the C++ extension `chamfer_distance/` for calculating the Chamfer Distance), my development environment besides docker is `Ubuntu 16.04.6 LTS, gcc/g++ 5.4.0, cuda10.1, CUDNN 7`.
+Just go with `pip install -r Requirements_Torch.txt` with the `PyTorch 1.3.0, CUDA 10.1, CUDNN 7`  (otherwise you may encounter errors while building the C++ extension <a href="OcCo_Torch/chamfer_distance">chamfer_distance</a> for calculating the Chamfer Distance), my development environment besides docker is `Ubuntu 16.04.6 LTS, gcc/g++ 5.4.0, cuda10.1, CUDNN 7`.